Exabyte-io/documentation/docs/properties/list.md

 # List of Properties

 Below we provide a list of properties that can be [extracted](extractor.md) on our platform.
+The reader can click on each entry to be redirected to the relevant documentation explanation.

 | Property          | Overview    |
 |:----------------- |:------------|